howethomas/privacy-primer-vcon/draft-ietf-vcon-privacy-primer-00.md

     - Consent can be affirmative ("opt-in" consent) or presumed unless stated otherwise ("opt-out" consent).
 Opt-in consent is usually required for sensitive data and children's data (under 13 or 16 years old).
     - Consent can be written, oral, or implied.
     - In some jurisdictions, such as California, consent must be sought at or before the point of data collection.
+It should also be noted that consent layered (i.e. provided or one function but not others) and can be revoked at any time by the data subject and data controllers/processors need to act on this expediently.
+Consent Management is therefore a key requirement when handling personal data.
 3. **Access**: Organizations should offer mechanisms for consumers to access and correct their personal data.
 This empowers people to ensure their data is accurate and up-to-date.
 4. **Data Choices**: In addition to rights to access and correct, data subjects often have the following data privacy rights:
     - right to have their information deleted (also referred to as the "right to be forgotten");
     - right to port their data to a different data controller;
     - right to opt out of certain data practices, such as sale of their data, profiling, targeted/cross contextual behavioral advertising, automated decision-making.
 1. **Non-Discrimination**: Organizations must not discriminate against consumers who choose to exercise their data privacy rights.
-1. **Breach Notification**: The large amounts of data held by organizations attracts cyber criminals, increases the risk of data breaches.
+1. **Breach Notification**: The large amounts of data held by organizations attract cyber criminals, increases the risk of data breaches.
-To mitigate the consequences of data breaches and incentivize advanced data security practices, most jurisdictions require prompt notification of affected individuals when breaches occur (within 30 days of discovery being the industry practice in the U.S.).
+To mitigate the consequences of data breaches and incentivize advanced data security practices, most jurisdictions require reasonable security safeguards and prompt notification of affected individuals when breaches occur.
+Many regulatory bodies require notification from a data controller within 30 days of discovery.
+Controllers are also required to take prompt incident response measures to mitigate breaches and promptly inform and assist data subjects with breach mitigation.
 This holds organizations accountable for data security and allows individuals to take protective actions.

 By addressing these areas, organizations can respect individual privacy rights and build trust with their customers or users.